-Squinting helps you to see things.
-It’s fine to try that with artwork which has been intentionally created for such squinting.
+Blurring might help you to see things which you wouldn’t see with clear sight.
+It’s fine to try that with artwork which might have been intentionally created for such an exercise.
 But better make sure that it was an artist who created the face that is looking at you.
 I don’t know whether Mars ever has been inhabited by artists.

 Rather than suffering from pareidolia, artists get inspired by it.

 Sometimes blurring helps to reveal structures hidden in the hatching.